 See Set up Suite for definitions and instructions.

-2. Pass options to suite and modules
+2. Pass options and filters to suite and modules

 3. System Status Checker